amielnicdao/grate/README.md

 ## Future Development

-* Be able to save more than one comment.
+* Be able to save more than one comment
 * Be able to save an article
 * Better design